-Luke came to me with this question two weeks ago and I thought it was an interesting one.
 I hear this a lot with my male clients, and today, it’s hard to figure out how to read these situations.
-All guys (and ladies) have their own view of how this scenario should go down, but for the sake of this post, I’ll refer to Luke’s question specifically.
+All guys (and ladies) have their own view of how this scenario should go down, but for the sake of this post, I’ll refer to this question specifically.

 Here’s the deal: the social expectations around paying on the first date have changed rapidly in recent years.
 Nowadays, it depends on the situation rather than the social norm.
 That can be confusing, especially in terms of guys trying to understand their dates.